kyemets/todo-extension/README.md

-# todo extension for google chrome
+# Todo extension for google chrome based on [React](https://github.com/facebook/react) and [i18next](https://github.com/i18next/react-i18next)

+[Confetti](https://github.com/alampros/react-confetti) was also used in the development
 ---

 # Install